upperlinecode/budget-buddy-python-functions/README.md

   global greeting
   greeting = "Welcome to the program"

-set_greeting() # call the method to assign the string to the variable called greeting.
+set_greeting() # call the function to assign the string to the variable called greeting.

 print(greeting) # Since we insisted the greeting variable be global instead of defaulting to local, it's now accesible from outside the function!
 ```